Vice President San Francisco; 2012-2016

 For 30 years, Kevin has been working in Bay Area and northern California television news as a reporter, producer, special projects producer, field producer, writer, assignment editor and news anchor.
 Since 2006, he has been serving as a San Francisco-based producer for ABC News, covering Bay Area and northern California stories for “Good Morning America” and “World News Tonight”.
 He also owns a television and video production company, Kevin Wing Media Communications, which creates and produces videos and documentaries for the public sector and corporate community.
 His clients are located in the Bay Area and throughout northern and central California.

-From 2012 to 2016, Kevin served two terms as vice president, San Francisco, on the Board of Governors of the San Francisco/Northern California Chapter of the National Academy of Television Arts and Sciences.
+From 2012 to 2016, Kevin served two terms as vice president, San Francisco, on the Board of Governors of the San Francisco/Northern California Chapter of The National Academy of Television Arts and Sciences.
 From 2010 to 2012, he was Chapter secretary.
-And, since 2013, he has served the Chapter as editor of “Off Camera”, its monthly, award-winning publication.
+And, from 2012 to 2019, he served the Chapter as editor of “Off Camera”, its monthly, award-winning publication.
+As senior correspondent of “Off Camera” beginning in 2019, Kevin’s work will continue to be featured.
 Nearly every month since 2007, Kevin has been writing the “Gold & Silver Circle Profiles” for the newsletter, featuring full-length feature profiles of the Chapter’s distinguished inductees.
-More than 100 inductees have been featured thus far.
+More than 125 inductees have been featured thus far.
 He also serves on the Emmy Gala Committee and Archives/Museum Committee.
+Every year since 2014, he has co-hosted the Red Carpet Show during the Chapter’s Emmy Awards Gala, held annually in San Francisco.

 Throughout his career, Kevin has received several honors for his work, including two regional Emmy awards for best breaking news story and best daytime newscast at KTVU Channel 2 in Oakland, as well as honors from the Radio Television News Directors Association, Associated Press Television Radio Association, San Francisco Peninsula Press Club, Joey Awards, Communicator Awards, Telly Awards and the San Francisco Bay Area Publicity Club.